Aman-Haris/Blender-Unity-Animation-Coursework/Render/Readme.md

 This file contains the final model for the intro.
 The various models stated above is appended into one single blend file to create the final rendered image.
 A black plane is used on which the models has been assembeled.
 A yellow colored plane is used to bring a design to the background plane.
 This plane would modelled into a path in the future.
 The candle object replaces the I in the text and a human object replaces the T in the text.
 There are 2 other humans walking on the yellow plane.
 On the right hand corner we can see a bullet being fired from the revolver.
 Colors of the objects is done from the material properties panel.

 Intro.png
-This is the final rendered image of the intro
+This is the final rendered image of the intro.
+The image was rendered using Cycles engine at 1920x1080 resolution.
+The sampled for the render is 1200 and glare was in the composition, which unfortunately doesn't make much of a difference considering the lights in the scene.